 Separate your feelings about the victimization from concerns about other issues.
 If your family member is a victim of sexual assault you may learn unexpected details about their life.
 You may discover they drink alcohol, consume other drugs, go to parties or engage in sexual activity.
 This new information may be hurtful or difficult for the family of a survivor.
 Support the survivor's healing around sexual assault first.
 Address other issues at a more appropriate time.
 (If/when you choose to discuss these other behaviors, separate the behaviors from the sexual assault--none of these behaviors cause sexual assault.)

 Direct the survivor towards resources and support.
 Elon provides a number of campus resources for survivors of sexual assault.
 There are also resources in the local community.
 Safeline (336-278-3333) is Elon University's 24-hour confidential resource for information, resources and response.
-Family members may call Safeline or contact Jessica Clark, Elon University's confidential violence responder and campus advocate, for guidance and resources.
+Family members may call Safeline or contact Jessica Clark or Felicia Cenca, Elon University's confidential violence responders and campus advocates, for guidance and resources.
 If you prefer, you can also seek resources for your family member off campus.
 More information on campus and community resources is located here.

 Seek support for yourself.
 The victimization of a family member can cause you stress, anxiety, fear, anger or other psychological and physical symptoms.
 If you or a member of your family has been the victim of sexual assault in the past this can be an especially difficult time.
 Seek help through a therapist, pastoral counselor, local support group or other trained support person to help you understand and work through managing your emotions and be an even stronger support for your loved-one who has been victimized.